HewlettPackard/squest/docs/manual/tools.md

 ## Custom links

 Custom links allow to display arbitrary hyperlinks to external content by using Squest `instance` attributes.
-Custom links appear as buttons in the top right corner of an **instance detail pages**.
+Custom links appear as buttons in the top right corner of an **instance detail page**.
 Jinja template can be used to insert data from the current squest `instance` details like `instance.spec`.

 For example a link can be created to expose the Hypervisor URL that has been placed into the instance spec of a created resource.